Zhang Jian (Tang noble)

 He was a great-nephew of Emperor Gaozu of Tang, the founder of the dynasty.
 He did good service in aiding the Emperor to consolidate his power; and on one occasion rode alone into the camp of a revolted tribe of Turko-Scythians, and succeeded in gaining their submission.
-He held many important posts, and was ennobled as Duke.
+He held many important posts, and was ennobled as Duke of Wancheng Commandery (皖城郡公).
 Posthumously named Mi (密).